matloff/TidyverseSkeptic/README.md

 aggressively promoting Tidy, actually accuses students who use base-R instead of Tidy as taking the easy way out.
 Easier, indeed!

+Some who read an earlier version of this essay countered that the reason many package developers stick to base-R is to avoid having too many package dependencies.
+Yet the data in the above table show this to be false, since even the packages that use **mutate()**--thus already depending on Tidy--still use a lot of base-R.

 # Teachability overview--the Tidy approach is overly complicated and undergeneralizable

 * Again, my focus here is on teaching R to those with little or no